ranja-sarkar/ranja-sarkar.github.io/_posts/2026-02-16-dockerize.md

 1. Package your code - create setup.py

   It is however the traditional method.
 Developrs have moved towards declarative configuration using [*pyproject.toml*](https://packaging.python.org/en/latest/guides/modernize-setup-py-project/#modernize-setup-py-project).
   The use of [*setup.py*](https://packaging.python.org/en/latest/discussions/setup-py-deprecated/) as a command line tool is deprecated.
+And create txt file of requirements

-2. Create txt file of requirements
+(used libraries and their versions)

-3. Add unit test files - use unittest or pytest libraries
+3. Add unit test files - use unittest or pytest libraries.
+Create a directory containing these files.

    <img width="491" height="233" alt="01" src="https://github.com/user-attachments/assets/71f4fee3-3597-40c5-bd48-4cde95e102c4" />